 Can I identify hundreds of gel bands in a few days?

-The biopharmaceutical company that I work for consistently uses SDS PAGE and Western Blotting to check protein expression.
+The biopharmaceutical company I work for consistently uses SDS PAGE and Western Blotting to check protein expression.
 But this means we spend a great deal of money on antibodies, which I feel may be unnecessary.
-In addition, there are several unknown proteins in the gels, possibly degradation products, which we would like to identify.
+In addition, we would like to identify several unknown proteins in the gels, possibly degradation products.

 Is there a fast and reproducible method to identify hundreds of gel bands within a few days?

-The common approach is to rely on one of these standard methods:
+The typical approach is to rely on one of these standard methods:

 - SDS-PAGE and Western Blotting (WB)